 However, according to WorldBackupDay, 30% of us still don’t back up.

 Why does this happen?

-The backup process obviously takes time and a bit of an extra effort to go through.
-Let’s take a look at what options there are to backup a hard drive – luckily, it turns out it’s not that hard.
+The backup process takes time and a bit of an extra effort to go through.
+Fortunately, it turns out it’s not very hard.
+Let’s take a look at which options there are to back up a hard drive.

 At the end of the piece, we’ll cover the TOP 5 Best Backup Software programs that the market has to offer.